spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### Copy JSON Data

-If you need to copy JSON data, use the `copyToClipboard()` function with the MIME type `application/json`, like:
+If you need to copy JSON data, use the `copyToClipboard()` function with the MIME type `application/json`:

 ```js
 function copyJsonData(data) {